-The nonfinancial aspects of corporate governance, particularly combating corruption and bribery, compliance with antitrust law and respect for human rights are outlined below.
+The nonfinancial aspects of corporate governance, compliance, particularly combating corruption and bribery, antitrust law and respect for human rights are outlined below.
 All of the above points have responsibility and risk minimization in common.

-As a global enterprise with a more than 135-year history, Vossloh has a social responsibility toward its customers, employees, partners, investors and the public.
-From this responsibility, Vossloh derives the requirement that the Company and its employees adhere to the laws as applicable, respect basic ethical values and act in an exemplary fashion at all times and in all scenarios.
+As a global enterprise with a 140-year history, Vossloh has a social responsibility toward its customers, employees, partners, investors and the public.
+From this responsibility, Vossloh derives the requirement that the company and its employees adhere to the laws as applicable, respect basic ethical values and act in an exemplary fashion at all times and in all scenarios.
 This requirement is set out in writing in the Vossloh Code of Conduct.
-The Code of Conduct, which all employees sign when they join the Company, is designed to help them live up to this responsibility.
+The Code of Conduct, which all employees sign when they join the company, is designed to help them live up to this responsibility.

 As a German stock corporation, Vossloh AG has a dual management and monitoring structure as reflected in the two bodies the Executive Board and the Supervisory Board.
-Both bodies have an obligation toward the Company’s well-being and the interests of the shareholders.
-The Annual General Meeting, as the third body, is responsible for the Company’s key fundamental decisions (see Corporate Governance Report on pages 30).
+Both bodies have an obligation toward the company’s well-being and the interests of the shareholders.
+The Annual General Meeting, as the third body, is responsible for the company’s key fundamental decisions.

-Compliance training is also provided in the form of e-learning, which was rolled out again in a fundamentally updated form in early 2021.
+Compliance training is also given in the form of e-Learning, which was revised from the ground up in 2021.
 The “Code of Conduct – Compliance Basics” module is aimed at all employees who work at a computer workstation.
 In addition, there are two modules for all managerial staff and employees with external contact that focus on competition law and anticorruption measures.
 These are also the target audience of the “refresher” module on anticorruption, competition law and foreign trade law.
 All new employees are gradually taken through the e-Learning program.
 The Local Compliance Officers systematically record the employees’ attendance and send them reminders to attend, if need be.
-As of December 31, 2021, the training rate stood at 95.0 percent (2020: 96.4 percent).
+As of December 31, 2022, the training rate stood at 96.3 percent (2021: 95.0 percent).

-Together with an international law firm, Vossloh set up a whistle-blower hotline.
+Vossloh has set up a whistle-blower hotline together with an international law firm.
 In addition to the option of contacting the Compliance Office directly, this allows company employees and external whistle-blowers to report possible misconduct to an independent external contact (ombudsperson) in their native language.
 The whistleblower hotline has so far been set up for 24 countries.
 As such, the main regions and the languages spoken within the Vossloh Group are essentially covered.
-The ombudspersons were contacted on three occasions in 2021 (2020: five occasions).
+The ombudspersons were contacted on two occasions in 2022 (2021: three occasions).
 All resulting investigations into possible compliance violations were concluded.